-The December 2021 and March 2020 FOMC's projections for the funds rate are shown by the black solid (Dec 2021) and dashed (March 2020) lines in figure 6.
+The December 2021 and March 2020 FOMC's projections for the funds rate are shown by the solid line with crosses (Dec 2021) and the solid line with circles (March 2022) in Figure 6.
 These are the same in both the upper and lower panels.
 The FOMC projections of inflation and unemployment are used to calculate the funds rate implied by the Taylor rule (top panel) and the balanced-approach rule (bottom panel).
-The implied funds rates for the rules are shown in red circles - solid using the Dec.
-2021 inflation and unemployment rate projections, and dashed using the March 2022 projections.
+The implied funds rates for the rules are shown by dashed lines with crosses for the Dec.
+2021 inflation and unemployment rate projections and with circles for the March 2022 projections.

 Based on the December 2021 projections, both rules imply the funds rate should be near 4 percent in 2022 and 2023.
 In December 2021, the FOMC was projecting a funds rate of just 0.9 percent for 2022 and 1.6 percent for 2023.
 At the March 2022 meeting, the FOMC projections for 2022 would imply a funds rate under the Taylor rule of almost 7 percent in 2022, falling to 4 percent in 2023.
 The balanced-approach rule paints a similar picture.
-In contrast, even as recently as March, the FOMC members were projecting that the funds rate would end 2022 at less than 2 percent.
+In contrast, even as recently as March, the FOMC members were projecting that the funds rate would end in 2022 at less than 2 percent.